chan0216/taipei-day-trip-website/README.md

 # Taipei Day Trip

-Trip website of Taipei attractions, you can search the attractions and choose your trip.
+Trip website of Taipei attractions, users can search for attractions and choose their trip.

 ## Demo